anhtudo1209/Code-Battle-Arena/backend/exercises/035-palindromic-primes/problem.md

 # Palindromic Primes

 Input two numbers L and R. Print all palindromic primes in this range.
+A palindromic prime is a number that is both prime and palindromic (both only divisible by 1 and itself and reads the same forward and backward).
+If there is no number, print "-1"

 ## Input
 Two numbers L and R